 - Consumption of egg restricted to about four times a week to the maximum

 - Fish, dairy products, and meat to be consumed in limited to low amounts

 Many attribute the benefits of this diet as the sole reason for a low rate of heart diseases in the Mediterranean countries.
 However, the American Heart Association suggests that further studies and experiments need to be conducted to quantify the benefits of this diet.

 Keep a track

 Many dieticians also suggest tracking how many calories you are eating and drinking per day.
 Write down whatever you consume each day, this also includes jotting down the portion sizes.
-It is said that this is one of the best ways to enlightening yourselves about much you are consuming.
-Basis this analysis, you can then work out a plan – on reducing the calorie count and the portion size and finally your blood pressure too!
+It is said that this is one of the best ways to enlighten yourselves about much you are consuming.
+On the basis of this analysis, you can then work out a plan – on reducing the calorie count and the portion size and finally your blood pressure too!

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.